-The US Environmental Protection Agency (EPA) Western Ecology Division (WED) is using VISTAS to visualize, interpret and communicate output generated by the VELMA ecohydrological model, a spatially-distributed watershed simulator that produces terabytes of geospatial data describing the spatial and temporal responses of vegetation, soil, and water resources to changes in land use and climate.
-We have been using VISTAS since 2011 to support two major research programs under EPA’s Office of Research and Development – The Safe and Sustainable Waters Research Program (SSWR), and The Sustainable and Healthy Communities Research Program (SHC).
+The US Environmental Protection Agency (EPA) Western Ecology Division (WED) is using VISTAS to visualize, interpret and communicate output generated by the VELMA (Visualizing Ecosystem Land Management Assessments) ecohydrological model, a spatially-distributed watershed simulator that produces terabytes of geospatial data describing the spatial and temporal responses of vegetation, soil, and water resources to changes in land use and climate.
+Bob McKane and others have been using VISTAS since 2011 to support two major research programs under EPA’s Office of Research and Development – The Safe and Sustainable Waters Research Program (SSWR), and The Sustainable and Healthy Communities Research Program (SHC).

-The latest version of VISTAS has proven to be extremely useful, to us and our stakeholders, for understanding and using complex model output in support of environmental assessments and decision making.
-For example, we are currently using VISTAS’ new vector flow animation feature to identify modeled environmental hotspots, such as polluted stream segments.
+The latest version of VISTAS has proven useful to researchers and stakeholders for understanding and using complex model output in support of environmental assessments and decision making.
+For example, researchers use VISTAS’ new vector flow animation feature to identify modeled environmental hotspots, such as polluted stream segments.
 The animations highlight how hotspots are spatially connected to pollutant sources, and what stakeholders can do to address the problem, such as identifying the best places to locate riparian buffers, rain gardens and other green infrastructure.

 Selected 2017 publications, conference presentations and workshops for which VISTAS was used